 I edited and arranged this issue for St. Thomas' Episcopal Church.
-I also wrote the four articles on pages 4–6.
+I also wrote several articles.

 I created this marketing campaign to raise $27,000 for St. Thomas' Episcopal Church.

 |Half-page newsletter ad|

 This was part of the parish's annual report.

 Who else is involved in this committee, group, or ministry?

 I worked closely with the priest-in-charge, junior warden, and church office manager.
 Collectively, we are the Parish Coordinating Committee.
 During the pandemic, we met every Friday via Zoom.

 What is the committee, group, or ministry’s statement of mission?

 According to the proposed 2021 bylaws, “The Churchwardens shall serve as lay consultants and advisors to the Rector and shall perform such other duties as may be assigned to them by the Vestry.
 They shall be the senior lay officers of the Parish.”